Are you buying a house or buying a home?

 Our country prizes property ownership and rightfully so.
-But we've now staked our economy on how many own houses and the collective value of those houses.
-The government and FIRE industries - Financial, Insurance, Real Estate - are promoting sales in order to keep the collective value of housing from falling further.
-Additional drops mean larger holes in the balance sheets of financial institutions that need to be plugged.
-This recession and credit crisis are directly linked to the value of housing, and programs such the First Time Home Buyer Tax Credit are a clear effort to support the value of housing and save the financial system.
+But not too long ago we staked our economy on how many own houses and the collective value of those houses.
+The government and FIRE industries - Financial, Insurance, Real Estate - promoted sales in order to keep the collective value of housing from falling further.
+Additional drops meant larger holes in the balance sheets of financial institutions that needed to be plugged.
+The last recession and credit crisis were directly linked to the value of housing.

 Their concern is the system and not the family.
 The family is your concern.
 So here is my point.
 If you're a father and you and your mate are looking to buy a house, make sure that you think clearly and aren't manipulated.
 Consider neighborhoods and schools.
 Evaluate commuting distance and whatever other factors matter to you.
 But all else being equal, don't think that a purchase agreement is automatically superior to a lease.
 There are landlords who love a good tenant and will work with them as the situation changes.
 You only have to ask.
 And if it doesn't work out, the costs are far less than having to contend with trying to sell a house and being stuck with the mortgage.
 Being chained to a house can destroy the home that you're trying to create.